 You should have several opportunities to obtain acceptance of your Terms and Conditions agreement.

 For example, you can obtain acceptance of your Terms and Conditions when your user creates an account with your service.

 You can also ask customers to accept your Terms and Conditions when making a purchase.

 It's more difficult to obtain acceptance where your Terms and Conditions govern the use of a website, as we've seen in the Acceptance of Terms section above.

-Both an EULA and a Terms and Conditions agreement govern the use of a product or service.
+Both an EULA and a Terms and Conditions agreement govern the use of a website, online service or app.
 If they are fair, clear, and have been accepted by your users, these agreements can constitute legally binding contracts.

 Both types of agreement usually contain the following sections:

 - A section incorporating or distinguishing other policies and agreements